 Tojo System of Satsuma Domain

-This area used to be ruled by the Shimazu family as the area head.
-In the Edo period, the Satsuma domain, considering people were a castle, ruled their country by dividing it into 113 small units.
-Chiran was one of them.
+This area was historically governed by the Shimazu family as the regional capital.
+During the Edo period, the Satsuma domain implemented an administrative system known as the Tōjō, dividing its territory into 113 small districts.
+Chiran was one of these districts.

 More about Japanese Castles , Click here.